 13. Punch Bowl Falls

 Punch Bowl Falls is a stunning waterfall on Eagle Creek in the Columbia River Gorge National Scenic Area.
-Sometime over the last few months, a huge basalt wall had collapsed.
-With a huge debris pile of boulders as large as a truck, Eagle Creek has been rerouted and changed this path for centuries to come.
+Recently, a massive basalt wall collapsed, causing a debris pile of boulders as large as trucks to reroute Eagle Creek and change its path for centuries to come.

 How do you get here?